 Deep Brain Stimulation

-What kinds of neurologic conditions can be treated with deep brain
+What kinds of neurologic conditions can be treated with Deep Brain Stimulation?

-Deep brain stimulation is approved by the Food and Drug Administration to treat a variety of movement and neurologic disorders including:
+Deep Brain Stimulation is approved by the Food and Drug Administration (USA) to treat a variety of movement and neurological disorders, including:

 • Parkinson's disease